Marian Anderson Historical Residence & Museum

 With the purchase of the Martin Street home in 1924, Anderson settled in her childhood neighborhood and owned the property for 69 years.
 Born in 1897 in Philadelphia, she became in 1924 the first African-American concert artist to record spirituals for RCA Victor, a major American recording company.

 Her trailblazing performances occurred at Carnegie Hall, the White House and world-renowned concert halls.
 In 1939 she overcame racial barriers to sing at the Lincoln Memorial and received the NAACP’s Spingarn Medal.
 She died in 1993 in Portland, Oregon, at age 96.

-Custom tours, which include Union Baptist Church, can be arranged with lunch, catering, lectures and master classes by professional artists.
+Custom tours of the Marian Anderson Historical Residence & Museum, which include Union Baptist Church, can be arranged with lunch, catering, lectures and master classes by professional artists.

 In addition to music appreciation workshops, an excellent illustrated book and CD entitled When Marian Sang are available.

 Book the Visit Philly Overnight Hotel Package for stays through June 15, 2018 and get FREE hotel parking as well as a $25 We ♥ 13th Street restaurants gift card, a $25 CHeU Noodle restaurants gift card, a $25 gift card to R2L, a free cheesesteak from Campo's and a $10 Lyft credit.